cpatrickalves/kaggle-diabetes-prediction/README.md

 * **dataset_treino.csv** - contains the training dataset.
 * **dataset_test.csv** - contains the test dataset.
 * **sampleSubmission.csv** - contains the template for submit the solution.

+In this competition my best score was 76.27% and I got the position 41 on the leaderboard.